University of the Balearic Islands: Links with other universities

 The UIB belongs to the Xarxa Vives d'Universitats and Grupo 9 networks of universities.
-It has signed cooperation agreements with most Spanish universities and with research centers in Europe, America, Africa and Asia.
-Students from the United Kingdom and United States can study at the UIB under the International Students Exchange Program.
+It has signed cooperation agreements with most Spanish universities and with research centers in Europe, America, Africa, and Asia.
+Students from the United Kingdom and United States can study at the UIB under the International Student Exchange Program.

 Languages

-The working languages of the UIB are Catalan, Spanish and English.
+The working languages of the UIB are Catalan, Spanish, and English.